 "Trauma.
 That's why I need a good sense of humor," he said quietly.
 "But, you're familiar with trauma."

 They walked the last ten feet in silence.

-The mess in the lobby was cleared up, and a new vase and lamp had magically appeared by the time they reached the conference room entrance.
-Though it looked like the incident had never happened, Riley had felt the world shift but was unsure what it meant.
+The mess in the lobby was cleared up, and a new vase and lamp had magically appeared by the time they reached the conference rooms.
+Though it looked like the incident had never happened, Riley felt a slight shift in her world.

 She signed in for the conference and took the tote bag filled with materials from the registrar.
 When Coop stopped her as she headed for the lobby, she said, "Sorry for all the trouble earlier."

 "I'm not," he said, holding her gaze.
 "Join me in the lounge after your daughter's asleep."

 Riley was flattered by invitation but wasn't ready for anything so cozy with a man she’d just met.
 She wondered if he hooked up with a different woman at every conference.